 On day twelve of your fortnight in Iceland, you, once again, have the choice between spending the day exploring the quaint and quirky streets of Reykjavík or taking an exciting tour out into the surrounding nature.
 In terms of the latter, you have three equally enticing options.

-The first of these is a snorkelling tour.
+The first of these is a snorkeling tour.
 You will return to Þingvellir National Park, which you visited on your third day, to one of the aforementioned ravines, Silfra.
-Within this is a crystal clear spring flowing towards Lake Þingvallavatn, where the visibility exceeds a hundred metres and the blues are unbelievably vivid.
+Within this is a crystal clear spring flowing towards Lake Þingvallavatn, where the visibility exceeds 328 feet (100 meters) and the blues are unbelievably vivid.

 While jumping into unheated water may seem like the least appealing idea possible in Iceland’s winter, you’ll be provided with insulating undersuits and drysuits to stave away the cold.
 Furthermore, the equipment is very buoyant, and there is a gentle current through Silfra, making this a surprisingly relaxing experience.